 Because workers’ comp is no-fault insurance, you don’t have to prove your employer did anything to cause your injury or illness, and you cannot be fired or suffer any retaliation for filing a claim.
 This does not mean, however, that getting fair benefits is easy or automatic.
 There are many steps, deadlines, and procedural requirements that must be met in the process.
-You can increase your chances of getting the benefits you deserve by avoiding some common mistakes.
+You can increase your chances of getting the benefits you deserve by avoiding some common workers compensation mistakes in Maryland.

 Waiting Too Long to Report Your Injury